kyma-project/kyma/docs/monitoring/03-02-istio.md

 The Istio-related instance is a Deployment named `monitoring-prometheus-istio-server`.
 This instance has a short data retention time and hardcoded configuration that should not be changed.
 It also has no PersistentVolume attached.
 This instance never discovers additional metric endpoints from such resources as ServiceMonitors.

+See the diagram for a broader view of how the Istio-related instance fits into the monitoring setup in Kyma:

 ![Istio Monitoring](./assets/monitoring-istio.svg)